-22. The University makes every effort to advertise courses accurately, at a level of detail which is useful to inform your choice.

-Prospectus will be accurate at the time of publication and any changes to the printed prospectus will be made to the online version and you are therefore strongly advised to check the online prospectus immediately prior to accepting an offer.

-- 23. Minor changes may be made to educational services where they are unlikely to negatively impact students. - 24.
+- 22. The University makes every effort to advertise courses accurately, at a level of detail which enables you to make an informed choice.
+Changes may need to be made to the online prospectus from time to time and you are therefore strongly advised to check the online prospectus immediately prior to accepting an offer. - 23.
+Minor changes may be made to educational services where they are unlikely to negatively impact students. - 24.
 While the University will endeavour to keep any changes to courses to a minimum, it is sometimes necessary to make more substantive changes to courses due to legitimate staffing, financial, legal, public health and safety, regulatory or academic reasons.
 In most instances such changes will be in the student interest and will not be detrimental.
-In the rare cases when substantive changes are to be made which have the potential to be detrimental to you, the following provisions 25-32 will be followed. - 25.
-Examples of substantive changes include the events set out in the Student Protection Plan which can be accessed here, for example discontinuance of a course or material components of a course, one or more locations at which the University delivers courses are no longer available, or the University is no longer able to recruit or teach a particular type of student.
+In the rare cases when substantive changes are to be made which have the potential to be detrimental to you, clauses 25-32 will apply. - 25.
+Examples of substantive changes include the events set out in the Student Protection Plan, for example discontinuance of a course or material components of a course, one or more locations at which the University delivers courses are no longer available, or the University is no longer able to recruit or teach a particular type of course.
 The Student Protection Plan will only be triggered by the University if such events may have an impact on your continuation of study.
 If it is triggered, students likely to be affected will be contacted to consider the measures planned to mitigate the impact on the continuation and quality of study.
 Discontinuance of courses or modes of study is usually dealt with by teaching out the course or mode of study. - 26.
-There may also be circumstances where substantive changes may be necessary and unavoidable due to circumstances outside of the University's control, but where the Student Protection Plan is not triggered as the event does not have an impact on your ability to continue and complete your studies.
-For example, changes may be necessary to meet the requirements of an accrediting, government or regulatory body, legislative change, or an unexpected change of funding from a government, funding council or other public body ("Changes of Necessity"). - 27.
-The impact of COVID-19 on the studies and experience of new and continuing students for the academic year 2021/2022 is currently unclear and may necessitate changes including, but not limited to: - a.
+There may also be circumstances where substantive changes may be necessary and unavoidable due to circumstances outside of the University's control, but where the Student Protection Plan is not triggered as the event does not have an impact on your ability to continue your studies ("Changes of Necessity").
+For example, changes may be necessary to meet the requirements of an accrediting, government or regulatory body, legislative change, or an unexpected change of funding from a government, funding council or other public body. - 27.
+If COVID-19 restrictions are reintroduced this could necessitate changes including, but not limited to: - a.
 Teaching and support staff having to work remotely; - b.
 Content of teaching changing, delivery being delayed, being delivered remotely or by another means, changes to the teaching and learning hours, or not being delivered at all; - c.
 The number of optional modules being restricted; - d.
 Methods of assessment changing, being postponed, or assessed remotely; - e.
 Anticipated numbers of students on courses changing; and - f.
 The application of revised regulations and policies.